- ABRCMS -

 ©2014 American Society

-Now in its fourteenth year, ABRCMS is the largest, professional conference for minority students to pursue advanced training in science, technology, engineering and mathematics (STEM), attracting approximately 3,300 individuals, including 1,700 undergraduate students, 400 graduate students and postdoctoral scientists and 1200 faculty, program directors and administrators.
+Now in its fifteenth year, ABRCMS is one of the largest, professional conferences for underrepresented minority students and students with disabilities to pursue advanced training in science, technology, engineering and mathematics (STEM), attracting approximately 3,600 individuals, including 1,900 undergraduate and postbaccalaureate students, 400 graduate students and postdoctoral scientists and 1,300 faculty, program directors and administrators.
 Students come from over 350 U.S. colleges and universities.
 All are pursuing advanced training in science, technology, engineering and mathematics (STEM), and many have conducted independent research.
 The conference is designed to encourage underrepresented minority students to pursue advanced training in STEM and provide faculty mentors and advisors with resources for facilitating students’ success.
-More than 500 representatives from graduate programs at US colleges and universities as well as scientists from government agencies, foundations, and professional scientific societies join ABRCMS in the exhibitors program to share information about graduate school and summer internship opportunities.
+More than 600 representatives from graduate programs at US colleges and universities as well as scientists from government agencies, foundations, and professional scientific societies join ABRCMS in the exhibitors program to share information about graduate school and summer internship opportunities.
 These representatives present research opportunities, funding sources, and professional networks.

-This conference is sponsored by the National Institute of General Medical Sciences (NIGMS), Division of Training, Workforce Development, and Diversity (TWD) and managed by the American Society for Microbiology (ASM).
+This conference is sponsored by the National Institute of General Medical Sciences (NIGMS), Division of Training, Workforce Development, and Diversity (TWD) under award number T36GM073777 and managed by the American Society for Microbiology (ASM).

 The conference has garnered the attention of the New York Times, Hispanic Outlook magazine, Black Issues in Higher Education magazine, Black Collegian magazine, Hispanic Magazine online, Dallas Fox News, New Orleans Times Picayune, Discovery Channel Canada, WWVL TV Channel 6 ABC New Orleans, FOX8 New Orleans, San Diego Union Tribune, San Diego Monitor, and San Diego Fox 6 Morning News Show.